 Dermatology Life Quality Index (DLQI) and Children's Dermatology Life Quality Index (CDLQI)

 Your doctor may also use some other, less-common ways to assess your psoriasis.
-These may include the Psoriasis Assessment Severity Score (PASS) or the Simplified PASI (SPASI).
-Newer and less-cited assessments are currently being made as well.
+These may include the Psoriasis Assessment Severity Score (PASS) or the

 Your doctor will use tools to learn how severe your psoriasis is.
 These measurements are an important part of your treatment plan.
 By knowing how severe your psoriasis is, your doctor can better choose a treatment that will work for you.